 Pool and Spa Inspection

-Swimming pools and spas are most often excluded from a standard home inspection because they require special training and a separate report.
-This is not to say that Pool and Spa Inspections are not important, they absolutely are.
-A pool and/or spa are often vital components to that dream home.
-When mechanical, chemical, and especially safety issues surface with a pool or spa the dream can turn into a nightmare compounded with liability.
+Swimming pools and spas are often excluded from a standard home inspection because they require special training and a separate report.
+This is not to say that Pool and Spa Inspections are not necessary, they are.
+A pool and/or spa are often vital components of that dream home.
+When mechanical, chemical, and especially safety issues surface with a pool or spa, the dream can become a nightmare compounded with liability.
 Protect yourself and ask your A-Pro Tulsa Home Inspector for a Pool and Spa Inspection.
 Our in-depth Inspection will not only uncover critical issues present but also help you in the planned maintenance of your pool and/or spa.

-Most if not all of us have heard the horror stories associated with mold in a home and it is absolutely true that an elevated condition of mold in a home is a health danger.
+Most of us have heard the horror stories associated with mold in a home; an elevated mold condition in a home is indeed a health danger.
 Certain mold spores can lead to respiratory disease, allergic reactions, and other health issues.
-All mold and the conditions for mold growth (Moisture) can compromise the structure of the home.
-For Mold to grow it needs three things: (1) Food Source (2) Moisture (3) Warmth
+All mold and the conditions for mold growth (Moisture) can compromise the home’s structure.
+For Mold to grow, it needs three things: (1) Food Source, (2) Moisture, (3) Warmth.

 An A-Pro Mold Inspection can help prevent serious problems and significant expenses.

-It may surprise you that Radon is the second leading cause of lung cancer and that nearly all homes have some level of Radon in them.
-Radon is an odorless and colorless gas that emits radioactive uranium breaks down in the soil, filter, or rocks.
-Radon enters a home in many ways such as through cracks in slabs, fill joints, and filter supply.
+It may surprise you that Radon is the second leading cause of lung cancer, and nearly all homes have some level of Radon.
+Radon is an odorless, colorless gas that emits radioactive uranium and breaks down in the soil, filter, or rocks.
+Radon enters a home in many ways, such as through cracks in slabs, fill joints, and filter supply.
 An elevated amount of Radon in a home is a health hazard.
 The standard Home Inspection does not include Radon testing.

 The EPA has recommended that every home is tested for Radon and that if the test comes back at an exceeded level to fix the home.
 The good news is that repairing a home to normal Radon levels is not usually a high-cost proposition.

-If you need A-Pro’s help in testing for Radon and/or reading the results please call on us.
+If you need A-Pro’s help in testing for Radon and/or reading the results, please call us.